-His research on religious and secular elite values and democracy won a Sabancı-Brookings International Research Award in 2009, his book on transitioning from nation-state to state-nation and the “Turkish and Kurdish Question” was awarded the Sedat Simavi Prize in Social Sciences in 2015, and he co-edited two special volumes on polarization, democracy and democratic erosion, in American Behavioral Scientist (2018) and the Annals of the AAPSS (2019).
+His research on religious and secular elite values and democracy won a Sabancı-Brookings International Research Award in 2009.
+His book on transitioning from nation-state to state-nation and the “Turkish and Kurdish Question” was awarded the Sedat Simavi Prize in Social Sciences in 2015.

 Among other visiting appointments, he was a Democracy and Development fellow at Princeton University in 2010-2011, a Senior Visiting Scholar at Stockholm University Institute for Turkish Studies in 2013, a visiting scholar at the Weatherhead Center for International Affairs at Harvard University in 2016-2017, and a visiting scholar and lecturer in the Abbasi Program in Islamic Studies at Stanford University in 2019.
-He is a member of the Research Group on De- and Re-Democratization (DRD) at Central European University, Hungary, and of the international Democratic Erosion cross-university research and teaching collaboration, and the editorial board of the Secular Studies journal.
+He is a member of the Research Group on De- and Re-Democratization (DRD) at Central European University, Hungary, and of the international Democratic Erosion cross-university research and teaching collaboration.

 He has been an active participant in and advisor to civil society, NGOs as well as political parties on issues related to democratization, de-polarization and rule of law.
 He has also been a frequent contributor to domestic and international media such as CNN Turk, Habertürk, Halk TV, Euronews, Deutsche Welle and Medyacope on Turkish and regional affairs.
 His op-eds, interviews and comments appeared among other venues in Foreign Policy, Washington Post, New York Times, Politikyol and T24.